-Council undertook ilnformal consultation has previously been undertaken-with neighbours, reserve users and interested parties prior to developing the revised Reserve Management Plan for Playford Park.
-The purpose of publicly notifying this Draft Reserve Management was then publicly notified on 9 April 2014 is to allow for public inspection and comment (by way of submission) on the contents of theis Ddraft Reserve Management Plan and the associated general policies in the Draft Parks and Reserves General Policy Document. -At the close of submissions on 9 June 2014, Council had received one submission on this Reserve Management Plan.
+Council undertook informal consultation with neighbours, reserve users and interested parties prior to developing the revised Reserve Management Plan for Playford Park.
+The Draft Reserve Management Plan was then publicly notified on 9 April 2014 to allow for public inspection and comment on the contents of the Draft Reserve Management Plan and the associated general policies in the Draft Parks and Reserves General Policy Document.
+At the close of submissions on 9 June 2014, Council had received one (1) submission on this Reserve Management Plan.